-Mark I Rosenblatt MD, PhD, MBAExecutive Dean, College of Medicine, Professor of Ophthalmology, Illinois Lions/Charles I. Young Chair in Ocular Research Director of Corneal Regenerative Medicine Laboratory, Associate Director of MSTP
+Mark I Rosenblatt, MD, PhD, MBA, MHAExecutive Dean, College of Medicine, Professor of Ophthalmology, Illinois Lions/Charles I. Young Chair in Ocular Research, Director of Corneal Regenerative Medicine Laboratory, Director of MSTP

 Dr. Rosenblatt is a corneal surgeon and a highly accomplished physician-scientist, with a National Institutes of Health sponsored research program exploring mechanisms to regenerate corneal nerves following corneal injury.
 His primary focus is innovation and the translation of basic discoveries in the laboratory into relevant therapies for patients.